YoujiaZhang/SigmaCCS/README.md

         - *Attribute importance* (data.csv)
         - *Coordinate data* (Store the 3D coordinate data of all molecules in data.csv)
     - *UMAP data*
-        - *Coordinate data* (Store the 3D coordinate data of all molecules in Sampled data + training data.csv)
+        - *Coordinate data* (Store the 3D coordinate data of all molecules in data.csv)
-        - Sampled data + training data.csv
+        - data.csv
-        - Sampled data + training data.npy (Molecular vectors of all molecules)
+        - data_molvec.npy (Molecular vectors of all molecules)
-        - Sampled data + training data-UMAP-EUC-60.npy
+        - data-UMAP-EUC-60.npy
     - *theoretical calculation data*
         - *Coordinate data* (Store the 3D coordinate data of all molecules in data.csv)
         - data.csv